nesaplay/BitShow/README.md

 # BitShow
-BitShow is a Single Page Application where you can search for existing TV shows or take a look at featured ones.
+BitShow is a Responsive Single Page Application where you can search for existing TV shows or take a look at featured ones.
 Data provided by tvmaze.com

 [DEMO](https://bit-show-react.herokuapp.com//)